What is EMI and How is it Calculated?

 | Higher Loan Amount | ₹40,00,000 | 8.5% | 20 Years | ₹34,713 |

 In a fixed-rate home loan, the interest rate stays unchanged for a defined period or as per the lender’s structure.
-This usually keeps EMI more predictable during that time, which can make monthly planning easier.

-If you want repayment stability, a fixed-rate option may feel easier to manage.
-If you are comfortable with some variation and want to benefit when rates fall, a floating-rate home loan may suit you better.
-Use the calculator above to test both situations, and if you want to compare repayment impact further, check the Home Loan Prepayment Calculator.
+If you want repayment stability, fixed rate may feel easier.
+If you are comfortable with variation and want benefit when rates fall, floating rate may suit you better.

 Use these related calculators to check eligibility, compare affordability, and see how prepayments can reduce your total interest cost.